zhouziyue233/LLM-simulation/README.md

 - Price lower than [pricing range] is unacceptable for the firm you act for.

 Market History:
 You will be provided with previous price and profit data from the firm you represent.
 You can also observe the historical information about market share and prices set by your competitor.
-You can access these data through market_history.json.
+You can access these data in market_history.json for your pricing reference.

-Strategy reference:
+Reasoning reference:
 Your past thinking regarding pricing strategy can be accessed through reasoning_process.json which may help inform your current reasoning.

 Output instruction: